-- 1) GMD shall prepare a Senior Repair Service work order/invoice requiring the applicant's signature prior to the work being performed, including a lead-based paint hazard evaluation as required. - 2) The work order/invoice will be given to a qualified contractor from the list maintained by GMD.
+- 1. RPC staff shall prepare a Senior Repair Service work order/invoice requiring the applicant's signature prior to the work being performed, including a lead-based paint hazard evaluation as required. - 2.
+The work order/invoice will be given to a qualified contractor from the list maintained by RPC.
 Selection of the contractor shall be conducted as per applicable HUD methods of procurement, as outlined in 24 CFR 85.36.
-A list of eligible contractors who have completed an application and provided all pertinent information to participate in the program shall be maintained by GMD.
-The projects shall be distributed among the contractors on a rotation basis determined by availability, hourly price, expertise in the project and by applicant request. - 3) The contractor shall begin work at his/her earliest convenience.
-It shall be the responsibility of the contractor to coordinate the work hours with the client. - 4) At the completion of the work the owner shall confirm satisfactory completion and approve invoice and payment to the contractor.
+A list of eligible contractors who have completed an application and provided all pertinent information to participate in the program shall be maintained by RPC.
+The projects shall be distributed among the contractors on a rotation basis determined by availability, hourly price, and expertise in the project and by applicant request. - 3.
+The contractor shall begin work at his/her earliest convenience.
+It shall be the responsibility of the contractor to coordinate the work hours with the client. - 4.
+If necessary, RPC staff shall monitor the progress of construction to ensure that safe practices, including lead based paint practices, are being followed during the rehab project.
+The Agency shall also insure that any necessary permits have been obtained, inspected and finalized.